 - Coaches must exhibit exemplary behavior during games (players and parents copy what the coach does).

 - Coaches should do their utmost to avoid blowouts (winning by 5 or more goals).
-For more on this read Blowouts (Tim's perspective) and/or Blowouts (Art's perspective)
+For more on this read The Biggest Win and Honoring the Game

 - FAST SUBS! -- In AYSO substitutions are done half way through each half ("quarter subs") and at half time.
 Coaches should make sure quarter subs are fast!
 This is not a time for water breaks or giving coaching instructions -- coaching should be done before games, after games, and at half time.
 When the referee calls for substitutions, players who are subbing out should leave the field and sit with their coach as fast as they can while players subbing in move onto the field so play can be restarted as quickly as possible.